 Compensation and Benefits

 The hireback ratio in our Calgary office has been strong.
-Most of our recent articled students have been offered, and have accepted, positions as associates with the firm.
+Most of our recent articling students have been offered, and have accepted, positions as associates with the firm.

-We have completed our summer student reqruitment for 2018, and are not considering further applications at this time.
+We have hired all of our articling students for 2019-2020, and are not considering further applications at this time.

 If you have questions generally about our Calgary Student Program, please feel free to contact Michael Styczen (at 403.698.8703 or [email protected]) or Ryana Mather (at 403.294.3575 or [email protected]).